zevbaker/Byte-me/For-Loop/Readme.md

 1234

 11. Write a program in C to make such a pattern like right angle triangle with a number which will repeat a number in a row.
-Go to the editor

 The pattern like :